FBServiceTech3D/Giano_StealthBurner_Dual_Filament/README.md

 No special start gcode or end gcode

-In the file giano_bambu.cfg you can see the macro I use to avoid purge tower like in this video
+In the file giano_bambu.cfg you can see the macro I use to avoid purge tower like in this video.

+Thanks ERCF for the tip macr

 ###  Klipper Giano Installation